Demand Clean Air Now

 End the air pollution crisis once and for all, because no-one should have to worry about what they breathe.Get Involved

-Tata Mustasya, Greenpeace Southeast Asia’s Regional Climate and Energy Campaign Coordinator, said:
+Tata Mustasya, Climate and Energy Campaigner of Greenpeace Southeast Asia, said:

-- Japanese-financed coal power plants overseas emit, up to 13 times more nitrogen oxides (NOx ) , 33 times more sulfur dioxide (SO2 ) and 40 times more dust pollution than those plants built in Japan.
+- The double standard of emission limits for dangerous air pollutants allows South Korean-financed coal-fired power plants overseas to emit up to 18.6 times more nitrogen oxides (NOx), 11.5 times more sulfur dioxide (SO2) and 33 times more dust pollution than those built in South Korea.

 “In 2017, president Moon Jae-In and his government announced that they will not allow new coal power plants in the country moving forward.
 Meanwhile, the South Korean government, between January 2013 to August 2019, has pumped 7 trillion KRW (around 5.7 billion USD) into overseas coal plants with poor emission limits.
 This double standard is threatening thousands of lives and our planet, it has to stop,” said Mari Chang, Climate and Energy Campaigner of Greenpeace East Asia Seoul Office.

 It is time for President Moon Jae-In and his government to not only implement domestic clean energy standards on foreign investments but also shift immediately away from financing dirty coal and towards renewable energy sources.
 This change in policies and investments must happen now to safeguard people’s health and the future of our planet.

 Greenpeace International Press Desk (available 24 hours), firstname.lastname@example.org, +31 (0) 20 718 2470